-Sunday Services will be held online on the following Sunday mornings:
+Sunday Services will be held online and in person (via RSVP) as of:

-Decisions regarding ministry changes and cancellations are being made according to a “Green–Yellow–Red” protocol (see below) that we have adopted to help guide our decision making for cancellations during this pandemic.
-Our classification level will be updated every Thursday for the foreseeable future.
+Decisions regarding ministry changes and cancellations are being made according to a “Green–Yellow–Orange–Red” protocol (see below) that we have adopted to help guide our decision making for cancellations during this pandemic.
+Our classification level will be updated every two weeks, approximately.

 Please note the following ministry changes and cancellations:

 STARTING — Worship in person: will be restarting on September 20th.
 See our regathering page for more information.

 STARTING — Bible Study: we will begin hybrid bible studies (in person and online) the week of Sept.
 20th.

 Office Hours — Due to provincial declarations, our building, including our church office, is closed to the public until further notice.

 Changed: Tuesdays — LIFT Community Dinners will be served as bag lunches, to be taken home, following all public health guidelines.